futufeld/kmedoids/README.md

 #### Selecting Appropriate Clusters

-With the definition of `Cluster` and basic functionality for interacting with values of this type, it is now possible to create functionality for the assignment of elements to `Cluster`s that are within a cluster configuration.
+With the definition of `Cluster` and basic functionality for interacting with values of this type, it is now possible to create functionality for the assignment of elements to `Cluster`s that are within a cluster _configuration_ (the collection of clusters to which elements of the dataset are assigned).
 The cluster configuration, unlike clusters, has no remarkable values and can be defined as an alias of `List`:

 ```
 type Configuration a = [Cluster a]
 ```

 where `a` indicates not only that we can have a `Configuration` of any type, but also that the `Configuration` consists of `Cluster`s of that same type.
-With the `Configuration` type, we can begin implementing the primary actions of the k-medoids algorithm.
+With the `Configuration` type, we can begin implementing the primary functionality of the k-medoids algorithm.

 #### Required Functions